Adaptive Neurostimulation to Restore Sleep in Parkinson's Disease (Aim 2)

 Time Frame

-Sleep fragmentation frequency and duration will be measured using FDA-approved wrist-based Actigraphy (ActiWatch Spectrum Pro).
+Sleep fragmentation frequency will be measured using FDA-approved wrist-based Actigraphy (ActiWatch Spectrum Pro).
+Comparisons will be made between baseline and each of the interventions.

 Subjective Sleep Quality